Sex and sexuality in speculative fiction: New Wave era (1960–70s)

 Samuel R. Delany's Nebula Award-winning short story Aye, and Gomorrah (1967) posits the development of neutered human astronauts, and then depicts the people who become sexually oriented toward them.
 By imagining a new gender and resultant sexual orientation, the story allows readers to reflect on the real world while maintaining an estranging distance.
 In his 1975 science fiction novel entitled Dhalgren, Delany colors his large canvas with characters of a wide variety of sexualities.
 Once again, sex is not the focus of the novel, although it does contain some of the first explicitly described scenes of gay sex in science fiction.
 Delany depicts, mostly with affection, characters with a wide variety of motivations and behaviours, with the effect of revealing to the reader the fact that these kinds of people exist in the real world.
 In later works, Delany blurs the line between science fiction and gay pornography.
 Delany faced resistance from book distribution companies for his treatment of these topics.

 In 1968, Anne McCaffrey's Dragonflight launched the Dragonriders of Pern series, depicting the lives of humans living in close partnership with dragons.
 In a key scene, the young golden Dragon Queen takes off on her mating flight, pursued by the male dragons – until finally one of them catches up with her and they engage in passionate mating high up in the air, their necks and wings curled around each other.
 On the ground the woman and man who are these dragons' riders share their passion telepathically – and inevitably wildly embrace and kiss, embarking in parallel human mating.

 Ursula K. Le Guin explores radically alternative forms of sexuality in The Left Hand of Darkness (1969) and again in Coming of Age in Karhide (1995), which imagine the sexuality of an alien "human" species in which individuals are neither "male" nor "female," but undergo a monthly sexual cycle in which they randomly experience the activation of either male or female sexual organs and reproductive abilities; this makes them in a sense bisexual, and in other senses androgynous or hermaphroditic.
 It is common for an individual of that species to undergo at some moment of life pregnancy and birth-giving, while at another time having the male role and impregnating somebody else.
-In the novel, the Genthian political leader, who appears externally male, becomes pregnant.
+In the novel the king of Karhide, who appears externally male, becomes pregnant.

 Le Guin has written considerations of her own work in two essays, "Is Gender Necessary?"
 (1976) and "Is Gender Necessary?
 Redux" (1986), which respond to feminist and other criticism of The Left Hand of Darkness.
 In these essays, she makes it clear that the novel's assumption that Gethenians would automatically find a mate of the gender opposite to the gender they were becoming produced an unintended heteronormativity.
 Le Guin has subsequently written many stories that examine the possibilities science fiction allows for non-traditional sexuality, such as the sexual bonding between clones in Nine Lives (1968) and the four-way marriages in Mountain Ways (1996).